• Skip to main content

 One of the things I loved from the preschool my older children went to was the weekly and monthly themes that pulled all of their lessons, stories, and activities together.
 This is something I wanted to replicate in our homeschool for my youngest, but to also incorporate the themes with my older children whenever possible.

-While I am calling this a list of preschool themes, these ideas can work for any age group that is homeschooled or in a traditional brick & mortar schools.
-These themes may also be a good jumping off point for Morning Meeting even in the upper elementary grades.
+While I am calling this a list of preschool themes, these ideas can work for any age group from homeschool preschool to any grade in traditional brick & mortar schools.
+These themes may also be a good jumping-off point for Morning Meeting even in the upper elementary grades.

 September